libdebug/libdebug/docs/basics/detach_and_gdb.md

 ## :simple-gnu: GDB Migration
 If at any time during your script you want to take a more traditional approach to debugging, you can seamlessly switch to [GDB](https://www.sourceware.org/gdb/).
 This will temporarily detach libdebug from the program and give you control over the program using GDB.
 Quitting GDB will return control to libdebug.

 By default, the behavior of this command is to open GDB in a new terminal window.
-For this to work, it is necessary to specify your terminal emulator in the [libcontext](../../from_pydoc/generated/utils/libcontext) parameters.
+For this to work, **libdebug** needs to know which terminal emulator you are using.
+By default, it will check if the `TERM` environment variable is set and, if not, will fallback to `xterm`.
+If you are using a different terminal emulator, such as `tmux` or `gnome-terminal`, it is highly recommended to set it in the [libcontext](../../from_pydoc/generated/utils/libcontext) parameters.

 !!!
 ABSTRACT "Example of setting the terminal with tmux"
     ```python